kiyoon/version-pioneer/README.md

 - 🦀 Works with any language, not just Python.
     - Version format `"digits"` generates digits-only version string which is useful for multi-language projects, Chrome Extension, etc. because their versioning standard is different.
     - CLI makes it easy to compute the version without vendoring anything in the project.
-- 🩹 Can resolve version even when the git info is missing.
+- 🧙‍♂️ Auto-magically infer version even when the git info is missing.
     - Downloaded from GitHub Releases?
 Read from the directory name.
         - The `parentdir_prefix` is automatically resolved from `pyproject.toml`'s source URL etc.
     - sdist built without writing a resolved versionfile?
         - Read from PKG-INFO.
 - 🔢 New version formats:
     - `"pep440-master"`: shows the distance from the tag to master/main, and the master to the current branch. (e.g. 1.2.3&#8203;**+4.gxxxxxxx**&#8203;_.5.gxxxxxxx_ )
     - `"digits"`: the distance and dirty information compiled to the last digit. (e.g. 1.2.3&#8203;**.4**)